Jaxan/nominal-lstar/README.md

 archive.

-We have bundled the implementation of the learning algorithm and the implementation of the NLambda library in this artifact.
-Note that our version of NLambda is slightly different from the one on the [NLambda website](http://www.mimuw.edu.pl/~szynwelski/nlambda/).
-Some bugs were fixed in our version and possibly some new features have appeared.
+We have bundled the implementation of the learning algorithm and the implementation of the NLambda library in version 1.1 in this artifact.
+Comparing to version 1.0 some bugs were fixed and some new features have appeared.
+More information about the library can be found on the [NLambda website](http://www.mimuw.edu.pl/~szynwelski/nlambda/).

 This artifact was tested on a Debian system.
 During development both Mac and Windows have been used, so it should work on these operating systems too.
 Note